AnnieCannons/backend-SQL-cheatsheet/SQL-cheatsheet.md

 ```

 **12. `DELETE FROM` ...**
-(Kate: Your definition of this SQL clause here)
+(Kat: Your definition of this SQL clause here)

 ```sql
 --replace this comment with example SQL code